Kotlin/anko/README.md

 *Anko Coroutines* is based on the [`kotlinx.coroutines`](https://github.com/kotlin/kotlinx.coroutines) library and provides:

 * [`bg()`](https://github.com/Kotlin/anko/wiki/Anko-Coroutines#bg) function that executes your code in a common pool.
 * [`asReference()`](https://github.com/Kotlin/anko/wiki/Anko-Coroutines#asreference) function which creates a weak reference wrapper.
-By default, a coroutine holds references to captured objects until it is finished or canceled.
-If your asynchronous framework does not support cancellation, the values you use inside the asynchonous block can be leaked. `asReference()` protects you from this.
+By default, a coroutine holds references to captured objects until it is finished or cancelled.
+If your asynchronous framework does not support cancellation, the values you use inside the asynchronous block can be leaked. `asReference()` protects you from this.

 ## Using Anko